confmeet/2025NSFCyberPI/content/home/program.md

 A tentative program is below.
 All times are local to the event location.
 All events take place at the venue.

-Breakfast and lunches are included in the program.
+Breakfasts and lunches are included in the program.
 Receptions will have a variety of food items and non-alcoholic drinks available.
 Alcoholic drinks may be made available at receptions.